TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Motors/MotorsDetailDesign.md

 **Constraint Solution 5:**

+In case of getting stuck, getting off course, or veering off from one motor rotating faster than the other, the motors will use a HAL effect encoder.
+This encoder allows determining position and speed control of the motors.

 ## BOM
 | Item | Description | Part Number | Manufacturer | Quantity | Price | Total Price |
 |------|-------------|-------------|--------------|----------|-------|-------------|